Psychology Services for Aged Care Residents

 - Grief and loss

+The psychological support offered will be determined by our psychology team based on the resident’s presentation using an evidence-based, stepped model of care, and can include staff consultation or training.
+The number and length of the sessions provided are dependent on the preferences of the resident and their ability to benefit from psychological intervention.
 Written feedback and recommendations from the sessions will be provided by Hunter Primary Care to the referring GP.
-Verbal information can also be provided to aged care staff with the permission of the resident.
+Verbal information can also be provided to aged care staff and family members with the consent of the resident.

 How to refer